solvedDev/JSON-Editor-App/README.md

 # bridge.
-This project is deprecated in favor of my new addon editor bridge
+This project is deprecated in favor of my new addon editor "bridge."
 #### [Check it out!](https://github.com/solvedDev/bridge./)